rfrancotechnologies/blocking-object-pool/README.md

 * Absolute freedom in the type of objects that can be stored and how they are created and destroyed.
 * Blocking of clients when no objects are available in the pool.
 * Configurable validation when objects are acquired from or returned to the pool.
 Objects that fail to validate are invalidated and re-created.
+* Optional timeout in the blocking when objects are not available for some time.

 ## Installation